Analysis of Neutron Star $f-$mode Oscillations in General Relativity with Spectral Representation of Nuclear Equations of State: Abstract

 \section{Abstract}

-We conduct a detailed analysis of quasinormal $f-$mode frequencies in neutron stars (NS), within the linearized General Relativistic formalism.
-From Bayesian inference, we derived approximately 9000 nuclear Equations of State (EOS) subject to various constraints including nuclear saturation properties, the pure neutron matter EOS constraint obtained within $\chi$EFT, and pQCD at densities relevant to NS cores.
-The composition and oscillatory dynamics of NS are then investigated using this set.
-The EOS are transformed into a spectral representation, aiding in the efficient computation of NS properties.
-The median frequency values of the $f-$mode for NS with masses ranging from 1.4$M_\odot$ to 2.0$M_{\odot}$ lie between 1.80 and 2.20 kHz for our entire EOS set.
-Our findings do not reveal a strong correlation between $f-$mode frequencies and individual nuclear saturation properties of the EOS.
-This suggests the need for more complex methods to unravel multiple-parameter relationships.
-We noticed a strong relationship between the radii and $f-$mode frequencies for different NS masses.
-Using this correlation along with NICER observations of PSR J0740+6620 and PSR 0030+0451, we obtained constraints that have minimal overlap in the radius domain and differ in the frequency domain from our entire nucleonic EOS set.
-This indicates that there may be a need to consider additional exotic particles or maybe a deconfined quark phase in the EOS relevant to the NS core.
-We argue that future observations of the radius or $f-$mode frequency for more than one NS mass, particularly at the extremes, are likely to settle the issue by either ruling out only nucleonic EOS or providing definitive evidence in its favour.
+We study quasinormal $f-$mode oscillations in neutron star(NS) interiors within the linearized General Relativistic formalism.
+We utilize approximately 9000 nuclear Equations of State (EOS) using spectral representation techniques, incorporating constraints on nuclear saturation properties, chiral Effective Field Theory ($\chi$EFT) for pure neutron matter, and perturbative Quantum Chromodynamics (pQCD) for densities pertinent to NS cores.
+The median values of f-mode frequency, $\nu_f$ (damping time, $\tau_f$) for NS with masses ranging from 1.4 - 2.0 $M_\odot$ lie between 1.80 - 2.20 kHz (0.13 - 0.22 s) for our entire EOS set.
+Our study reveals a weak correlation between $f-$mode frequencies and individual nuclear saturation properties, prompting the necessity for more intricate methodologies to unveil multi-parameter relationships.
+We observe a robust linear relationship between the radii and $f-$mode frequencies for different NS masses.
+Leveraging this correlation alongside NICER observations of PSR J0740+6620 and PSR J0030+0451, we establish constraints that exhibit partial and minimal overlap for observational data from Riley et al. and Miller et al. respectively with our nucleonic EOS dataset.
+Moreover, NICER data aligns closely with radius and frequency values for a few hadron-quark hybrid EOS models.
+This indicates the need to consider additional exotic particles such as deconfined quarks at suprasaturation densities.
+We conclude that future observations of the radius or $f-$mode frequency for more than one NS mass, particularly at the extremes of viable NS mass scale, would either rule out nucleon-only EOS or provide definitive evidence in its favour.

 \keywords{Neutron star, Dense matter, Equation of State, Quasi-static oscillation, Quasinormal modes, f-modes, Perturbative QCD, Spectral representation, Relativistic mean field model}